-1128 | P.E.
-Personal Fitness and Strength Training Full Year (Alternating Days), 0.5 Credits, Grades 10-12 This course is designed to educate students in the principles of strength and conditioning that they will be able to apply to their life well after they graduate from High School.
+Full Year (Alternating Days), 0.5 Credits, Grades 10-12

+This course is designed to educate students in the principles of strength and conditioning that they will be able to apply to their life well after they graduate from High School.
 Students will gain knowledge in such areas as: Progressive overload, proper lifting techniques for compound movements, the importance of diet, rest and mental well-being, and flexibility and joint mobility techniques.
 Students will also learn how to incorporate the FITT formula into their workout as well as understand the difference between muscular strength vs muscular endurance and how to develop and implement these principles into real time workouts to help them achieve specific fitness goals.
 SCIENCE

+Electives

+- Astronomy

+- Forensic Science

+- Conceptual Physics

+- Child & Adolescent Development

+- Health Professions

 Course Descriptions

-0421 | Living Environment Regents
+0421 | Living Environment

 Full Year with additional A/B Day lab period, 1 Credit, Grade 9

 Prerequisite: Life Science (8th Grade)

 NC44

-This course provides students with an understanding of the interrelationships between living things and their environment.
-Units of study include Ecology, Evolution, Genetics, Reproduction, and Homeostasis.
-Emphasis is placed on environmental problem solving and decision-making whereby students evaluate current environmental problems and assess the advantages and disadvantages of alternative solutions to them.
+This course provides students with understanding of the interrelationships between living things and their environment.
+Units of study include Ecology, Evolution, Genetics, Reproduction, Homeostasis.
+Emphasis is placed environmental problem solving and decisionmaking whereby students evaluate current environmental problems and assess the advantages and disadvantages of alternative solutions to them.
 Students are prepared to take the Living Environment Regents in June.
 In order to sit for the exam, all students must complete the NY State mandatory laboratory requirement.
+Passing the Living Environment Regents satisfies the science exam requirement for a Regents diploma and partially fulfills the requirement for a Regents diploma with advanced designation.

 0407 | Advanced Placement Biology

-Full Year with additional A/B Day lab period, 1 Credit, Grades 11-12
+Full Year with additional A/B Day lab period, 1 Credit, Grades 11 & 12

-Prerequisite: Living Environment with a minimum grade of 90, Chemistry or Chemistry Honors with a minimum grade of 90, passing mathematics with a minimum grade of 90; Teacher Recommendation
+Prerequisite: Living Environment with a minimum grade of 90, Chemistry or Chemistry Honors with a minimum grade of 90, Teacher Recommendation and AP Selection approval